maryash/maryash.github.io/160/dt.md

 <br/>

 ____________________________________________________________________________________________________________
 3\.
-Determine whether or not the Boolean NAND operator, that is defined by:
-$$x \uparrow y = (xy)'$$

-is COMMUTATIVE, and give boolean algebra justification.
+Determine whether or not the Boolean NAND operator, that is defined by: $$x \uparrow y = (xy)'$$ &nbsp; 1 )  is COMMUTATIVE, and give boolean algebra justification.

 <br/>

 ____________________________________________________________________________________________________________
-and whether or not it is ASSOCIATIVE, and give boolean algebra justification.
+ &nbsp; 2 )  and whether or not it is ASSOCIATIVE, and give boolean algebra justification.

 <br/>
 <br/>